umlaeute/ambix/README.md

 ## DEPENDENCIES
 Currently libambix uses libsndfile to read the actual file.
 Due to some advanced functionality, you need at least libsndfile-1.0.26.
-The current version o libsndfile can be obtained from https://github.com/erikd/libsndfile
+The current version of libsndfile can be obtained from https://github.com/erikd/libsndfile